 The major LLMs in 2026

 "Which LLM should I use" is the wrong first question.
-The right one is: closed or open, and at what size.
-Once you answer that, the shortlist writes itself.
+Ask this instead: closed or open, and at what size.
+Answer that and the shortlist writes itself.

-This is post 2 of 7 in the Running series.
-The previous post sorted out where AI runs (cloud, local, edge).
-This one is the model tour: who the players are in 2026, what their numbers actually mean, and what each is good at.
+This is post 2 of 7 in the AI Running series.
+The last one sorted out where AI runs: cloud, local, or the edge.
+This one is the model tour.
+Who the players are in 2026, what their numbers actually mean, and what each one is good at.

 The closed frontier

 Closed models live behind APIs.
 You don't get the weights, you don't run them, you pay per token.
-In return you get the absolute frontier of capability.
+What you get back is the absolute frontier of capability.

 - Google, Gemini.
-Gemini 3.1 Pro is at 57 on Intelligence Index, leads scientific reasoning at 94.3% on GPQA Diamond, and ships with the longest production context window (1M tokens, experimental builds at 10M).
+Gemini 3.1 Pro lands at 57 on the Intelligence Index, leads scientific reasoning at 94.3% on GPQA Diamond, and ships the longest production context window going: 1M tokens, with experimental builds at 10M.

 You will not run any of these on your laptop.
 Opus 4.7 needs eight to thirty-two H100s just to load the weights.
-The frontier is a datacenter phenomenon.
+The frontier is a datacenter thing, full stop.

 - Tool use that works on the first try.
-The frontier models are trained heavily on agentic loops, and it shows.
+The frontier models are trained hard on agentic loops, and you feel it.

 - Long-context reasoning that doesn't fall apart at 200K tokens.

-- A pricing curve that drops every six months without you having to do anything.
+- A pricing curve that drops every six months while you do nothing.

 The open weights

 Open models ship the weights.
-You can download them, run them, fine-tune them, embed them in a product.
-You don't need a permission slip from anyone.
+Download them, run them, fine-tune them, bake them into a product.
+Nobody hands you a permission slip, and nobody can take it back.

-The 2026 lineup, in rough order of how often you will actually hear them:
+Here's the 2026 lineup, in rough order of how often you'll actually hear the names.

 - Llama 4 (Meta).
 Maverick is 400B total / 17B active (Mixture-of-Experts), 10M-token context.
 Scout is the smaller variant.
 Llama is the default open model: best documented, best supported in every runtime.